WAXY (AM): As a sports station

 On October 26, 2021, most of WAXY's local programming was moved back to WQAM, with WAXY introducing a new weekday lineup primarily featuring sports betting-oriented shows from Audacy's BetQL Network, and The Jim Rome Show from CBS Sports Radio at middays.
-After having been simulcast in full by both stations since August 2020 due to a realignment of ESPN Radio's schedule, Hochman & Crowders first hour became exclusive to WQAM.
+After having been simulcast in full by both stations since August 2020, due to a realignment of ESPN Radio's schedule, Hochman & Crowders first hour became exclusive to WQAM.

 As a Spanish station

-On September 29, 2022, Americano Media and Audacy agreed to launch the former's Spanish-language conservative talk format similar to Fox News's opinion programming via WAXY on October 3 through a time brokerage agreement.
+On September 29, 2022, Americano Media and Audacy agreed to launch the former's Spanish-language conservative talk radio format similar to Fox News's opinion programming via WAXY on October 3 through a time brokerage agreement.
 Americano was generally unsuccessful at marketing the format altogether, and Americano ceased its lease at the start of September 2023.
 Audacy has since maintained an automated Spanish oldies format in the meantime, along with using WAXY as an overflow station for English-language sports play-by-play coverage.
 Local talent has been added on November 29, bringing the conservative format back part-time.
 The two hosts heard during the day are Lourdes Ubieta and Jorge Bonilla, previously heard on the station via Americano Media prior to the recent changes.